 The App Engine enables you to develop web applications with Python.
 Furthermore, it also allows you to reap the benefits of several tools and libraries that many Python developers use.

-This abundance of tools and libraries makes Python an ideal programming language for businesses that need to develop applications for uncorrelated use cases.
+This abundance of tools and libraries makes python for backend development an ideal programming language for businesses.

 Pros